I always burn in my computers. But how do you burn-in an Android?

 They don’t look like a traditional computers, but they have a CPU, RAM, and solid-state storage just like an expensive laptop.
 They benefit from the same treatment.

 So, the very best thing you can do for that new phone or tablet once you get it home is to plug it in, download Stability Test, and run its classic stress test any time you’re not actively using it.
 Make sure the phone or tablet is doing something for 24 continuous hours very early in its life.
 If it doesn’t hang or crash at all during this period, then you know you have a good device.
+It improves reliability and at the very least increases your confidence when you buy an unfamiliar brand, like Blu, or Digiland.

 What if it does hang or crash?
 Well, assuming you haven’t modified it at all, take it back for an exchange.
 Tell customer service that it freezes up when it’s working hard, like during a long Angry Birds session.